Europe’s Biodiversity – a Rich Heritage at Risk

 Natural systems based on healthy biodiversity provide us all kinds of services and socio-economic benefits, called ecosystem services.

 Cooling and filtering the air, providing food, fibers, fuel, clean water, medicines and healthy soil, protecting from floods and soil erosion, storing carbon (important in the fight against climate change) are only a small part of the services that nature provide us for free.

-Losing and replacing them these systems is either impossible or will simply require investments that we cannot afford.
+Losing and replacing these systems is either impossible or will simply require investments that we cannot afford.

-Senior Policy Advisor - Biodiversity
+Senior Policy Officer, Biodiversity & Water